havenow/OpenGLES/简单的使用EGL.md

 of buffers until they are needed by EGL or a client API .
 For example, if an EGLConfig describes an alpha mask buffer with depth greater than zero, that buffer need not be allocated by a surface until an OpenVG context is bound to that surface.

+The Color Buffer
+The color buffer contains pixel color values, and is shared by all client APIs rendering to a surface.

+EGL_COLOR_BUFFER_TYPE indicates the color buffer type, and must be either EGL_RGB_BUFFER for an RGB color buffer, or EGL_LUMINANCE_BUFFER for a luminance color buffer.
+For an RGB buffer, EGL_RED_SIZE , EGL_GREEN_SIZE , EGL_BLUE_SIZE must be non-zero, and EGL_LUMINANCE_SIZE must be zero.
+For a luminance buffer, EGL_RED_SIZE , EGL_GREEN_SIZE , EGL_BLUE_SIZE must be zero, and EGL_LUMINANCE_SIZE must be non-zero.
+For both RGB and luminance color buffers, EGL_ALPHA_SIZE may be zero or non-zero (the latter indicates the existence of a destination alpha buffer).

+If OpenGL or OpenGL ES rendering is supported for a luminance color buffer(as described by the value of the EGL_RENDERABLE_TYPE attribute, described below), it is treated as RGB rendering with the value of GL_RED_BITS equal to EGL_LUMINANCE_SIZE and the values of GL_GREEN_BITS and GL_BLUE_BITS equal to zero.
+The red component of fragments is written to the luminance channel of the color buffer, the green and blue components are discarded, and the alpha component is written to the alpha channel of the color buffer (if present).

+EGL_BUFFER_SIZE gives the total of the color component bits of the color buffer 4 For an RGB color buffer, the total is the sum of EGL_RED_SIZE , EGL_GREEN_SIZE , EGL_BLUE_SIZE , and EGL_ALPHA_SIZE .
+For a luminance color buffer, the total is the sum of EGL_LUMINANCE_SIZE and EGL_ALPHA_SIZE.

 EGLConfig描述了EGLSurface的color buffers和辅助 buffers的格式、类型和大小。如果EGLSurface是一个window，
 EGLConfig描述可能有一个关联的本地虚拟类型。